gerdj/LGX_Mosquito/README.md

 Print settings, PETG (ABS for fan duct), 0.2mm layer height, 4 perimeters, 5 layers for bottom and top, min.
 20% Gyroid infill, no supports.

-Check the PDF Doc-section for nuts and bolts.
+Check the PDF Doc-section for nuts and bolts. <br>
 Designed for M3 brass heat set inserts with D=4.6mm, L=5.7mm

 Only for experienced users!
 Use at your own risk!